News

 What the results tell us -

-An overview of the results of this analysis was published in an article in the European Journal of Palliative Care in 2016 and further information can be found in our latest report.
+An overview of the results of this analysis was published in an article in the European Journal of Palliative Care (.PDF) in 2016 and further information can be found in our latest report (.PDF).
 In summary, we found that of the 83 PeolcPSP questions, four were not being addressed through any recent funding.
 A further 15 questions received some funding, but none that directly addressed the main objective of the question.
 The analysis also found that the theme of bereavement received no direct funding in 2014.
 In addition, the number one priority identified by the PeolcPSP on out-of-hours palliative care was one of the least addressed of the top 10 questions.

 The findings of the analysis add weight to the results of the PeolcPSP – there is an urgent need for further research on each of the questions identified by patients, carers, health and social care professionals.